Smart Home Sensors: 8 Essential Types You Need

-Today’s homeowners know how important it is to protect their investments, whether from intrusion, fire, earthquake or flood.
+Today’s homeowners know how important it is to protect their investments, whether from intrusion, fire, or floods.
 But you can’t always be at home and every second matters when things go wrong.
-Smart home devices and sensors can make the difference for emergencies by helping save time, protecting your possessions and preventing anxiety.
+Smart home devices and sensors can make the difference during emergencies by saving time, protecting your possessions and reducing anxiety.

-The marketplace is saturated with dozens of smart home sensors, which provide a wealth of real-time information to homeowners by sensing weather conditions, temperature, movement, moisture levels, and more.
-We’re here to help you sift through the noise with a list of eight smart sensors every smart homeowner needs.
+The marketplace is saturated with dozens of smart home sensors, which provide a wealth of real-time information to homeowners by sensing weather conditions, temperature, movement, moisture levels and more.
+We’re here to help prioritize helpful solutions with this curated list of eight smart sensors every smart homeowner needs.

 1. Temperature Sensors & Smart Thermostats

-Smart home temperature sensors constantly measure the temperature within your home and make adjustment recommendations to your smart thermostat.
-Smart thermostats can turn themselves down in the winter when you’re away and re-adjust just before you get home.
+Smart home temperature sensors constantly measure the temperature within your home and provide your information so you can adjust your smart thermostat accordingly.
+Smart thermostats can turn themselves down in the winter when you’re away and re-adjust before you get home.
 Some smart thermostats can also adjust individual room temperatures based on the current activity in that room.
 These smart features may help to save energy and ensure constant comfort levels.

 2. Light Sensors